raydeng2007/Blog/src/pages/04–09–2018-first-post/index.md

 date: "2018-04-09"
 title: "About this Blog"
 ---
-In this first blog I won't discuss that much about the analytics side of basketball but rather just a quick intro about this blog and about me, how I fell in love with basketball and how I plan to connect basketball and data science.
-Hope you enjoy 😃

-🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀
+In this first blog I want to give you a brief introduction of who I am and what this blog is mainly about.
+I intended this blog to be a sports analytics blog at first, but then I thought it can also serve as a blog just about my life.

 As a kid growing up, I always enojoyed playing and watching basketball, maybe because I was tall, maybe because I was raised in the US, either way, ever since then, playing and watching basketball has always been